PedroZappa/42_push_swap/README.md

 ## QuickSort Algorithm (push_swap Variation)

-Here's a general description of the logic implemented in this project:
+Here's a general description of the algorithm implemented in this project:

 ### If the stack is empty: